Yujia Yankou: Huashan Yankou liturgy

 In the Qing dynasty (1644 - 1912), Zhuhong was admired by the early Qing emperors for his endeavor to emphasize and encourage strict monastic disciple, and his legacy was promoted by the imperial family.
 Around the same period, the Longchang Temple (隆昌寺, Lóngchāng Sì) located on Mount Baohua in Jiangsu province was gaining a reputation as a pre-eminent monastic center after the construction of a new ordination platform under the patronage of the emperors.
-In 1693, the third abbot of the temple, Deji Ding'an (德基定庵, Déjī Dìng'ān) eventually received Zhuhong's re-codified version of the Yujia Yankou rite.
+In 1693, the third abbot of the temple, Deji Ding'an (德基定庵, Déjī Dìng'ān) eventually received Zhuhong's re-codified version of the Yuqie Yankou rite.
 Under his supervision, Zhuhong’s version was reworked and more material was incorporated into it.
 Ding'an's reworked version was subsequently known as the "Huashan Yankou” (華山燄口, Huàshān Yànkǒu) liturgy.
 The prestige of Longchang Temple at the time meant that monastics from various parts of China were travelling in great numbers to be ordinated at the temple.
 While post-ordination training was not compulsory, records show that most monks who received their ordination chose to stay in the temple afterwards and received training, which mostly focused on the study of liturgy and ritual.
-This included the pronunciation of the hanzi (Chinese characters) used to transliterate Sanskrit names and spells, the learning of the complex mudrās used for performances of the Yujia Yankou rite, ritual details related to a whole repertoire of post-mortem rites and finally, ordination ritual and procedure.
+This included the pronunciation of the hanzi (Chinese characters) used to transliterate Sanskrit names and spells, the learning of the complex mudrās used for performances of the Yuqie Yankou rite, ritual details related to a whole repertoire of post-mortem rites and finally, ordination ritual and procedure.
 Most monks returned to their home temples while others took up residence and administrative responsibilities in other monasteries in the different parts of China.
-In this way, Ding'an's finalized version of the Yujia Yankou rites, taught to the monks who were receiving training at Longchang Temple, came to become the dominant liturgy of the rite throughout China, resulting in a more or less standardized form of the liturgy.
+In this way, Ding'an's finalized version of the Yuqie Yankou rites, taught to the monks who were receiving training at Longchang Temple, came to become the dominant liturgy of the rite throughout China, resulting in a more or less standardized form of the liturgy.
 In addition to the main liturgical text, the current ritual manual also includes important notes and commentary on the liturgy that were later added by Shengxing Zongzeng (聖性宗增, Shèngxìng Zōngzēng), the fifteenth abbot of Baohua Monastery who lived during the mid-nineteenth century.

-A contemporary print of the ritual manual for the Yujia Yankou rite, bound in the jingzhe zhuang style.
+A contemporary print of the ritual manual for the Yuqie Yankou rite, bound in the jingzhe zhuang style.

-The Huashan Yankou version of the liturgy, known as the Yujia Yankou Shishi Yaoji (瑜伽燄口施食要集, Yújiā yànkǒu shīshí yào jí, lit: "Essentials of the Yoga Flaming-Mouth Food Bestowal"), remains the most widely utilized version in contemporary Chinese Buddhist practice throughout China, Taiwan, Singapore, Malaysia and other overseas Chinese communities.
+The Huashan Yankou version of the liturgy, known as the Yuqie Yankou Shishi Yaoji (瑜伽燄口施食要集, Yújiā yànkǒu shīshí yào jí, lit: "Essentials of the Yoga Flaming-Mouth Food Bestowal"), remains the most widely utilized version in contemporary Chinese Buddhist practice throughout China, Taiwan, Singapore, Malaysia and other overseas Chinese communities.
 Furthermore, the Huashan Yankou in turn has its own variations between different Chinese communities.
 Although its variations are not liturgical, variations do exist regarding the performative aspect of the ritual.
 For example, in the case of Taiwan, at least two sub-traditions of the Huashan Yankou exist – the Gushan tradition (鼓山派, Gǔshān pài, lit: "Mount Gu^{[zh]”}) and the Haichaoyin tradition (海潮音派, Hǎicháoyīn pài, lit: "Sound of ocean waves").